simonsobs/SOLikeT/README.rst

   cd soliket
   pip install .

-In this case, you can also specify the `emulator` extra to install the dependencies related to `CosmoPower`:
+In this case, you can also specify extras, such as the `emulator` to install the dependencies related to `CosmoPower`:

 .. code-block:: bash